Human Rights groups in ngs to the search for the disappeared witness, a look at the events of the past year.

 Lopez's testimony of his detention as a political prisoner from 1976-1979 in clandestine detention centers was key in the conviction of Etchecolatz.
-Testifying before a court in La Plata, Lopez described the prolonged bouts of torture under Etchecolatz's direct supervision.
+Testifying before a court in ez described the prolonged bouts of torture under Etchecolatz's direct supervision.
 “That day they electrocuted me with the electric prod using a lower voltage.
 The electric prod had a battery, so I couldn't feel it as much.
 ‘Now you're going to feel it,’ he said to me.
 He gave an order to the others: ‘Hook the electric prod up directly to the street line,’ he said.
 Etchecolatz said this.
 Mr. Etchecolatz.”

 Since Lopez's disappearance, little headway has been made in the investigation of his whereabouts.
 Much of the evidence recently released has been tracked to the federal prison where Etchecolatz and another 100 military officers are imprisoned.
 Phone calls from the prison and note’s from Etchecolatz’s personal agenda lead to a clear trail that Lopez was under surveillance in the days leading up to his kidnapping.